hardyoyo/hardy_pre_commit_hooks/README.md

 commit-msg-sentiment.py functions:

 **MIN_COMMIT_MSG_LENGTH** (defaults to 120)
-Minum number of characters at which we'll switch to using TextBlob instead of Affin for sentiment analysis.
+Mininum number of characters at which we'll switch to using TextBlob instead of Affin for sentiment analysis.
 TextBlob doesn't handle short strings very well, Affin does better.
 You may need to adjust this number to suit your own commit message style.